awsdocs/amazon-kendra-developer-guide/doc_source/data-source-web-crawler.md

       1. **Port number**—The port used by the host URL transport protocol\.
 The port number should be a numeric value between 0 and 65535\.

       1. For **Web proxy credentials**—Choose an existing secret or create a new secret to store your web crawler authentication credentials\.
 If you choose to create a new secret an AWS Secrets Manager secret window opens\.

-      1. Enter following information in the **Create an AWS Secrets Manager secret window**:
+      1. Enter the following information in the **Create an AWS Secrets Manager secret window**:

          1. **Secret name**—A name for your secret\.
 The prefix ‘AmazonKendra\-WebCrawler\-’ is automatically added to your secret name\.

-         1. For **User name** and **Password**—Enter the authentication credential values you generated and downloaded from your Web crawler account\.
+         1. For **User name** and **Password**—Enter these basic authentication credentials for your websites\.

          1. Choose **Save**\.